SoaPatrick/kirby-soapatrick/README.md

 ## Content

-The content folder is it's own repository or submodule.
+The content folder is it's own repository (submodule).
 The repository for the content doesn't contain any media files.
 For the website to work, the latest content with all it's media files needs to be pulled through rsync from the production environment.

 ```
 npm run content:pull